6 Processing many polar volumes

 # we assume outputdir contains the path to the directory with processed profiles

-my_vpfiles <- list.files(outputdir, full.names = TRUE, pattern="KHGX")
+<- list.files(outputdir, full.names = TRUE, pattern="KHGX")

-# print them
+my_vpfiles # print them

-# read them
+my_vpfiles# read them

-my_vplist <- read_vpfiles(my_vpfiles)
+<- read_vpfiles(my_vpfiles) my_vplist

 You can now continue with visualizing and post-processing as we did earlier: